Updates

 Wardrobe Revamp: How to Dispose of Old Clothes

-There’s always a time of the year when you decide to give your wardrobe a revamp, reorganising the bedroom and making room for the new.
+The beginning of summer is usually that time of the year when you open your wardrobe and start looking for lighter clothes that have been hidden for a long time.
+It’s also when one might realise that their wardrobe desperately needs a revamp, so it’s time to reorganise the bedroom and make room for the new.
 And it’s usually after making a pile of old clothing that you’re faced with the question: how to dispose of old clothes in Ireland?
-Don’t worry; we’ve got you covered!
+What to do with unwanted textiles?

 Here at Barna Recycling, we often find our customers wondering what to do with clothes that are old/no longer fit and textiles that have already seen their share of wear & tear.
 There are plenty of sustainable ways to repurpose, recycle and dispose of old clothes in Ireland, and we have a list of top tips that will help you decide the best way to dispose of your old textiles.